Discover our health insurance policies specifically designed for expats in Portugal

 Alongside the SNS, the Portuguese private health system is made up of several private health entities.
 Most of these provide medical services to beneficiaries of specific professional healthcare schemes and private health insurance subscribers.
 Although the private healthcare system seems to be more efficient (state-of-the-art clinics, shorter waiting times) than its public sector counterpart, its services are not covered by the SNS.
 It is your choice to pay the premium or to get reliable private health insurance.

 Why choose Foyer Global Health as your private health insurer?

-Whether you own a company, you’re a retiree or an employee, Foyer Global Health provides all expatriates with holistic healthcare coverage, regardless of their profile, their life plans, or their destination.
+Whether you own a company, you’re employee or simply expat in Portugal, Foyer Global Health provides all expatriates with holistic healthcare coverage, regardless of their profile, their life plans, or their destination.
 Expatriation is ingrained in our DNA: we understand your specific needs and make sure you get all the freedom, security, and peace of mind you want.

 - We protect your health in Portugal, your home country, and everywhere else in the world

 - You have access to the best international health services, both in the public and private sectors

 - Our health coverage solutions for expatriates are efficient, holistic, and tailor-made: they are effective from the first euro, cover a wide range of healthcare services and fit perfectly to your needs

 - We offer healthcare solutions at a competitive price (ask for a quote!)